pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 should give you a good start on implementing this in your Pachyderm cluster with or without access controls activated.

+In this example, we will cover:

+1. Creating a cron pipeline that will move the master branch to the commit in another repo periodically
+1. Adding an authentication token to allow it to work when access controls are activated

 ## Prerequisites

 Before you can start working on this example, make sure you have the following prerequisites: